rust-lang-nursery/rust-cookbook/src/basics.md

 [ex-rand-custom]: #ex-rand-custom
 <a name="ex-rand-custom"></a>
-## Generate random values on a custom type
+## Generate random values of a custom type

 [![rand-badge]][rand] [![cat-science-badge]][cat-science]